 Yangmingshan National Park (陽明山國家公園) sits between the Beitou (北投區) and Shilin (士林區) districts of Taipei City (臺北市) and the districts of Wanli (萬里區), Jinshan (金山區) and Sanzhi (三芝區) of New Taipei City (新北市).

 The park measures 11,338 hectares (28,000 acres) in area and is home to the tallest dormant volcano, Mount Qixing (七星山), or otherwise translated as Seven Star Mountain in English.
 Mount Qixing stands at 1,100 metres (3,609 ft) above sea level and it offers clear views of downtown Taipei.

-The elevation of the park ranges from 200 metres (656 ft) to 1,118 metres (3,668 ft).
-While Yangmingshan National Park’s highest peak is the lowest elevation of all the national parks in Taiwan, the park is not lacking on its lovely landscapes for which it is so well known.
+The elevation of the park ranges from 200 metres (656 ft) to 1,120m (3,675ft).
+Although the elevation difference in Yangmingshan National Park is not as grand as many other mountainous national parks in Taiwan, the park is not lacking on its lovely landscapes for which it is so well known.

 To the north of Yangmingshan National Park lie the North Coast and Guanyinshan National Scenic Area (北海岸及觀音山國家風景區) and the Qixing Mountain Natural Landscape (七星山自然文化景觀核心特別景觀區), while Yehliu Geopark (野柳地質公園) is located to the east of the park.

 The Tamsui River Mangrove Conservation Area (淡水紅樹林保護區) and Beitou Hot Springs (北投溫泉) borders the park to the east, while further south lies Dongyanshan National Forest Recreation Area (東眼山國家森林遊樂區).

 The Datun Volcano Group (大屯火山群), which consists of 20 volcanoes, is composed of volcanic and some sedimentary rock.